-- Lapa Rios$$$$$You don’t have to forego luxury in favour of natural beauty at the safari-style eco-lodge Lapa Rios.
+Lapa Rios$$$$$You don’t have to forego luxury in favour of natural beauty at the safari-style eco-lodge Lapa Rios.
 Located in one of the most diverse primary rainforests in the world, the Corcovado National Park, this ethically-responsible hotel does all it can to blend inconspicuously into its delicate surroundings and to create as little disturbance to the environment as possible.
 Guests enjoy exceptional intimacy with nature in authentic comfort.
 Its lodgings are 17 simple, spacious and stylish open-sided thatch bungalows decorated with bamboo furniture, warm wood flooring, and private bathrooms with two showers.
+There are two spacious new lapa villas with plunge pools, and four new premier villas with balconies.
 As such Lapa Rios’ assimilation into its rainforest habitat means that you often get toucans visiting your bungalow balcony, and the adventure and wildlife activities have never been so close to hand.
-There are no TVs, phones or internet in the bungalows, so it’s the perfect place to escape and unwind completely.
+It’s the perfect place to escape and unwind.
+There is WiFi available throughout the lodge.
 The hotel and each bungalow have sweeping views of the Pacific and rainforest canopies, and it’s a short downhill walk to a quiet and beautiful beach for a dip in the ocean.
 The main lodge has a high roof and open sides, magically lit by candlelight in the evenings.
 Tuck into hearty meals made using responsibly-caught local seafood, ethically-sourced meat and fresh vegetables at Brisa Azul Restaurant and Bar.
 And sip on organic South American wines with your fellow guests as the sunsets.

-- Pacuare Lodge$$$$$It could be the remote and unrivalled seclusion of Pacuare Lodge’s setting in 740 acres of primary rainforest or its luxury cabins emerging from the thick milieu of foliage that makes this a great place to stay: but the combination is what transforms it into a truly unique one.
+Pacuare Lodge$$$$$It could be the remote and unrivalled seclusion of Pacuare Lodge’s setting in 740 acres of primary rainforest or its luxury cabins emerging from the thick milieu of foliage that makes this a great place to stay: but the combination is what transforms it into a truly unique one.
+There is no road access to the Lodge so guests have the chance to arrive in style by raft or helicopter.
 The Pacuare Reserve is home to toucans, howler monkeys, and a large variety of birds meaning your stay here is an intimate one with nature and located on the banks of the Pacuare River the hotel has the advantage of offering a wealth of activities, such as expert wildlife and jungle expeditions all right from your canopy threshold.
 Simply but sumptuously furnished with polished wood floors, local art and open-plan living, the 20 bungalows and suites are constructed with local wood timber frames and palm thatch roofs expertly embrace this tropical habitat and jungle lifestyle.
 The choice of rooms and suites range from luxury garden bungalows and riverside suites to tree-top honeymoon and Linda Vista suites that look out onto unparalleled views of the river and jungle.
 Some have their own private infinity plunge pools.
 At night the lodge is lit by candlelight, creating a magical honeycomb-like effect, and delicious food is served at the main restaurant along with wines from its own cellar.
 There is also a beautiful new swimming pool, heated by special radiating tiles.

 How is The Long Run working to create a positive impact through tourism globally?